jacty/Mandarin/README.md

 # Mandarin
-My personal Mandarin teaching slides.
+My personal Mandarin teaching slides focusing on students who have a basic understanding on Mandarin.